 Demand forecasting helps reduce risks and make efficient financial decisions that impact profit margins, cash flow, allocation of resources, opportunities for expansion, inventory accounting, operating costs, staffing, and overall spend.
 All strategic and operational plans are formulated around forecasting demand.

-Demand planning and scheduling production
+Planning and scheduling production

-Demand forecasting lets you provide the products your customers want when they want them.
+Demand forecasting lets you provide the products your customers want, when they want them.
 Forecasting demand requires that order fulfillment is synced up with your marketing prior to launching.